gognjen/gognjen.github.io/_posts/2014-09-01-post-to-multiple-facebook-groups.markdown

 After that you can call this function to post to selected groups.
 I put this delay variable to introduce a delay between two post requests.
-This may help you to avoid being banned from posting into Facebook groups.
+This may help you to avoid being banned from posting into groups by Facebook.

 {% highlight js %}
 function postToGroups() {